 Skidaway Island State Park is located on the Isle of Hope along the Skidaway Narrows by Savannah, making it a favorite spot for birdwatchers.
 Visitors can also explore a small museum with a giant slot replication, or take to the trails and see the wildlife in action.
 Overnight camping is available as well as a few day-use picnic areas.

 A few trails exist within the park, and although no specific access modifications have been made, some wheelchairs will be able to explore sections of the trails or perhaps everything.
-A trail to try for at least part of the way is the Sandpipper Trail.
+A trail to try for at least part of the way is the Sandpiper Trail.
 This trail is a 1-mile loop that connects to the Avian Loop Trail for an additional 1 mile; however, the Avian Loop Trail has an exceptional amount of roots and sand, so proceed with caution.
-Early on, the Sandpipper Trail is a long boardwalk over a marsh, two other small boardwalks act as bridges later on this trail.
-On the Sandpipper Loop Trail, mile marker “I” is where the most roots are located.
-When the Sandpipper Trail splits to loop, the pathway to the right has fewer roots.
+Early on, the Sandpiper Trail is a long boardwalk over a marsh, two other small boardwalks act as bridges later on this trail.
+On the Sandpiper Loop Trail, mile marker “I” is where most roots are located.
+When the Sandpiper Trail splits to loop, the pathway to the right has fewer roots.
 Hiking over so many roots is a challenge and tiring.
-Otherwise, go as far are you are able to, and then turn around.
+Otherwise, go as far are you are able to and then turn around.

 - Makeup: Most of all the trails are made of packed dirt and sand with overlying debris.
 A few portions are a boardwalk.
 Some portions of the trail get soft due to the natural elements and can be hard to move through.
 The Nature & Walking Trail is the only pathway made up of gravel rocks; the size of the rocks is not ideal for most wheelchairs.